 Adventures & experiences in contemporary technology

-Photo editing has been something that I have been doing since my first ever photo scan in 1998 (I believe it was in June of that year but cannot be completely sure nearly twenty years later).
-Since then, I have using a variety of tools for the job and wondered how other photos can look better than my own.
-What cannot be excluded is my tendency for being active in the middle of the day when light is at its bluest as well as a penchant for using a higher ISO of 400.
-In other words, what I do when making photos affects how they look afterwards as much as the weather that I encountered.
+Photo editing has been something that I have been doing since my first-ever photo scan in 1998 (I believe it was in June of that year but cannot be completely sure nearly twenty years later).
+Since then, I have been using a variety of tools for the job and wondered how other photos can look better than my own.
+What cannot be excluded is my preference for being active in the middle of the day when light is at its bluest as well as a penchant for using a higher ISO of 400.
+In other words, what I do when making photos affects how they look afterwards as much as the weather that I had encountered.

-My reason for mentioned the above aspects of photographic craft is that they affect what you can do in photo editing afterwards, even with the benefits of technological advancement.
-My tastes have changed over time so the appeal of re-editing old photos fades when you realise that you only are going around in circles and there always are new ones to share so that may be a better way to improve.
+My reason for mentioning the above aspects of photographic craft is that they affect what you can do in photo editing afterwards, even with the benefits of technological advancement.
+My tastes have changed over time, so the appeal of re-editing old photos fades when you realise that you only are going around in circles and there always are new ones to share, so that may be a better way to improve.

 What changed all this was a day spent pottering about the 2018 Photography Show at the Birmingham NEC during a cold snap in March.
-That was followed by my checking out the Adobe YouTube Channel afterwards where there were videos of the talks featured every day of the four day event.
+That was followed by my checking out the Adobe YouTube Channel afterwards where there were videos of the talks featured every day of the four-day event.
 Here are some shortcuts if you want to do some catching up yourself: Day 1, Day 2, Day 3, and Day 4.
-Be warned though that these videos are long in that they feature the whole day and there are enough gaps that you may wish to fast forward through them.
-Even so, there is a quite of variety of things to see.
+Be warned though that these videos are long in that they feature the whole day and there are enough gaps that you may wish to fast-forward through them.
+Even so, there is quite a bit of variety of things to see.